shuklasp10/concepts/React.md

   - Reducer should be predictable but api calls are not.
 - __Solution:__ before calling reducer call  middleware to handle asynchronous tasks.
   - Dispatch → Middleware → Reducer
-- Middleware can stop disptach or allow to reducer
+- Middleware can stop dispatch or allow to reducer

 ### setup

 1. Create middleware: middleware is curried function

-    ```
+    ```js
     function logged(store){
         return function (next){
             return function (action){